g-art-dev/hoca/README.md

 activation function returning `True` every 5 generations.
 Hence, the video produced will have `2700 / 5` frames (it's 21.6s at 25fps).

-It may be interesting to trace the behaviour of the automata population, for this purpose one can register a `SaveFieldsImageCallback` instance (or a `SaveFieldsVideoCallback`):
+We may add the following lines to trace the trajectories of the automata:

 ```python
     # A callback tracing the automata trajectories